 By Jennifer Stuart

-I admit it.
 Fall has always been my favourite season and since I love Disneyland it is a perfect time to plan a visit.
-Read on to find out what I love about Disneyland in the Fall.
+Read on to find out all the things there are to love about Disneyland in the Fall.

 Fall at Disneyland is officially called Halloweentime.
 You will find that many of the fall season offerings deftly have a Halloween flair.
 The official start of Halloweentime changes every year but Sept 9, 2016 is the start this year and the last day is Oct 31, 2016.